 Less than a year after that letter, Roger died.
 Exactly when was never recorded, but it was sometime between January and March, 1683.
 A small ceremony was held graveside.

 The freedom to believe as you wish (Liberty of Conscience), is at the heart of Roger’s legacy.
 Rhode Island was a refuge for people who were persecuted because of their religious beliefs.
-The colony became host to the First Baptist Church in America, the oldest Synagogue, and the first Quaker Meeting House in America are located in Rhode Island.
+The colony later became host to the first Baptist Church, the first Synagogue, and the first Quaker Meeting House in America.

 Last updated: January 6, 2023